 Oh, Happy Day: The Downfall of Chris Andrews

 Reading the Sunday Independent this morning nearly caused me to die from laughter.
-It appears that one of the most odious men in Irish politics, Chris Andrews of Fianna Fail, has been drummed out of his party after an elaborate sting operation exposed him as the man behind the fake Twitter profile @brianformerff, which was dedicated to attacking Fianna Fail.
+It appears that one of the most odious men in Irish politics, Chris Andrews of Fianna Fail, has been drummed out of his party after an elaborate sting operation exposed him as the man behind the fake Twitter profile @brianformerff.
+The account was dedicated to attacking Fianna Fail.

 The story of how Andrews was exposed this weekend reads like a great espionage or detective novel.
 Consensus at the moment seems to be that this was all done by some opponents within Fianna Fail.
 When the party finally disbands, many of its adherents might just find work in G-2, the Garda Security and Intelligence Branch, or private investigations.
 According to the Sindo (Ireland’s best newspaper, in my humble opinion), the sleuth behind this: